-Reference: Organisation Name: FR1096 BSSC Gym Project Name: Amount applied for: Gym £2,000 Description of Project: We aim to bring a community gym in which t We are an easy commute with local bus and The gym will serve and be available to everyo one in Renfrewshire.
+Reference: Organisation Name: FR1096 BSSC Gym Project Name: Amount applied for: Gym £2,000 Description of Project: We aim to bring a community gym in which the weare an easy commute with local bus and the same are the same as the same are the same ar The gym will serve and be available to everyo ne in Renfrewshire.
 At only £40 a year for membership.
-It is a hug ge saving compared to other gyms.
-Breaking it down its only £3.34 a month. compared to the lowest cost gym in Renfrew shire being £19.99 a month.
+It is a hug e saving compared to other gyms.
+Breaking it down its only £3.34 a month. compared to the lowest cost gym in Renfrews shire being £19.99 a month.
 In the modern era of exercise, health, and wellness, functional fitness is the new craze.
 Many of the bigger gyms have seen a large drop off in memberships to smaller, community-based fitness facilities.
 The community is a place where the vulnerable feel comfortable to fail as often as they succeed.
-With the funding we plan to refloor the 2 rooms.
-Update the toilets and also add more equipment to the already existing weights and machines there.
-Each room was damaged by damp.
+With the funding we plan to refloor the 2 roo equipment to the already existing weights an · Each room was damaged by damp.
 As you can imagine with the place not being in use during lock down.
 Who benefits from the Project?
 People of all ages from across the whole of Renfrewshire can access the gym.
-PNWC Local Priorities: ☐ Community Empowerment ☑ Tackling social isolation to promote h ealth ☐ Green spaces
+PNWC Local Priorities: ☐ Community Empowerment oxtimes Tackling social isolation to promote h ealth ☐ Green spaces

-Community safety
+☐ Community safety

-\boxtimes Partial fit with priorities
+☑ Partial fit with priorities

-Does not fit with priorities
+☐ Does not fit with priorities

-Notes:
+No tes:

-Provid es opportunities to promote health, but outwith the area.
+Pro ovides opportunities to promote health, but outwith the area.